 M. Colleen Erickson, Chair of the First Nations Health Authority Board of Directors

-“This latest situation shows a need to investigate such occurrences within the healthcare system.
+“The latest incident is a further call to eradicate racism from our health system.
 We urge everyone to share their story through the online survey addressing racism.
 Individuals can also leave a detailed message for the investigation team at 1-888-600-3078.”

 Charlene Belleau, Chair, First Nations Health Council

 “We welcome this investigation into systemic racism in the BC health care system and encourage Indigenous patients and health workers to trust this process and come forward to tell their truth.
 The allegations that prompted today’s demonstration illustrate how systemic racism is experienced too often by First Nations and Metis people in BC.”